Congressional Democrats raise alarm over Trump's comments on Iran

 Some Democrats are calling for the president's removal — or another war powers vote

 Since Trump's Truth Social post at 8 a.m.
-Tuesday morning, Democrats have released more than one hundred statements, many characterizing the president's threat as a potential war crime and describing his proposal as genocide.
+Tuesday, Democrats have released more than 100 statements, many characterizing the president's threat as a potential war crime and describing his proposal as genocide.

 Many called for Congress to end the recess and reconvene immediately to vote on ending the war or begin removal proceedings.
 With Republicans in control of the schedule in both chambers, it is all but certain that neither will happen.